Leaning Pine Arboretum

 Cal Poly San Luis Obispo is renowned for its unique "Learn By Doing" approach to academic instruction.
 In this tradition, everything you see in the garden has been designed, built, and maintained by students.
-The Leaning Pine Arboretum represents a collection of class projects, lab exercises and senior projects that have evolved over the past 50 years into the mediterranean climate garden visitors experience today.
-This hands on education allows students to interact with the landscape over multiple seasons and years.
+The Leaning Pine Arboretum represents a collection of class projects, laboratory exercises and senior projects that have evolved over the past 50 years into the Mediterranean climate garden visitors experience today.
 Our students see the results of their efforts and decisions, and learn valuable lessons that make them work-ready and knowledgeable citizens.

 Mediterranean Garden Encompassing plants from the Mediterranean basin, this garden highlights many old favorites including several cultivars of rosemary and lavender, an olive grove, as well as many lesser-known mediterranean plants.

 Additionally, the garden features a variety of picturesque trees including: blue Atlas cedar, Lombardy poplar, Italian cypress, cork oak, Canary Island palm, almond, Italian stone pine, and madrone.
 Enjoy sweeping vistas of the Morros and the Cal Poly campus from a seating area near a small, bubbling pond.